UCLOrengoGroup/genome3d-openapi-client/README.md

 This tool is written in Perl and depends on a number of useful modules.
-These modules have been included in this project, however this error suggests your machine is having problems accessing them (differences in OS/architecture).
+These modules have been included in this project, however this error suggests your machine is having problems accessing these dependencies (probably due to differences in OS/architecture).

-If you have access to `cpanm`, then executing the following command in the root directory of this project should help:
+If you have access to `cpanm`, then executing the following in the root directory of this project should help:

 ```
 $ cpanm -L extlib --installdeps .